-2.3 Compiling FlightGear under Mac OS 10.1
+2.5 Compiling FlightGear under Mac OS X

-For compiling under Mac OS 10.1 you will need
+For compiling under Mac OS X you will need

-- Mac OS 10.1 with 10.1 developer tools installed. - 500MB disk (conservative estimate, might be a little less). - Fearlessness of command line compiling.
+- Mac X OS 10.1+ with developer tools installed.

+- 500MB disk (minimum) free disk space.

+- Fearlessness of command line compiling.

 This will need a bit more bravery than building under Windows or Linux.
 First, there are less people who tested it under sometimes strange configurations.
-Second, the process as described here itself nees a touch more experience by using CVS repositories.
+Second, the process as described here itself needs a touch more experience by using CVS repositories.

 First, download the development files.
-They are intended to simplify the build process as much as possible:

-http://expert.cc.purdue.edu/ walisser/fg/fgdev.tar.gz
+They contain files that help simplify the build process, and software for automake, autoconf, and plib:

+http://expert.cc.purdue.edu/~walisser/fg/fgdev.tar.gz